Worst Taylor Swift Songs

 It also gave comics plenty of ammo to make fun of Taylor's well-known boyfriend drama that's nearly become synonymous with her label.

 Her experiments with the dubstep genre failed miserably, and I'm not sure what she was thinking here.
 The genre shift mid-song derailed what would have been a sleepy, but not horrible single.
 Luckily for Taylor she had much better tracks in her Red album, and maybe one day this meme will perish.

-5. "Out of the Woods"
+5. "Out of the Woods"—1989

 Several music critics have praised this song for being different, strange, and mature but I have no idea what they were talking about.

 I thought it started it okay, and I did appreciate how modern it sounded for her but then it just got annoying very quickly.
-After a few minutes the constant repetition in the chorus will drive you insane, and the writing for the song isn't great either.
+After a few minutes, the constant repetition in the chorus will drive you insane, and the writing for the song isn't great either.

-Also the main message of the song about finding yourself when you lose people around you wasn't revolutionary.
+Also, the main message of the song about finding yourself when you lose people around you wasn't revolutionary.

 I'll give the music video credit though for being visually interesting because there were moments of awe and beauty within it.
 Taylor has a solid vision in most of her songs, but her vision often disconnects from the product.

 If you enjoy this song, then I can understand why.
 There are enough cool moments in the verses that are intriguing, but the rest of the track is a mess.
 1989 is Taylor's most successful album, but it wasn't because of tracks like this.

-6. "Picture to Burn"
+6. "Picture to Burn"—Taylor Swift

 Early Taylor Swift fans will frequently say she was a better country artist, but they're also blinded by their nostalgia because this tune was a dud.